 SSUA was screened several times over the weekend of 20/21 March 2021 on BBC World News and BBC News Channel.
 An extended version was broadcast solely on BBC World News on 24 and 25 April.
 As far as I am aware this is the first time an edition of Panorama, the BBC’s flagship current affairs series, has not been broadcast on BBC1.

-The programme contains interviews with several of the alleged victims and relatives from SSC.
-The new footage is compelling , however the programme contains several inconsistences with the original documentary as well as fresh incongruities which raise new questions.
+The programme includes interviews with several of the alleged victims and relatives from SSC.
+It contains several inconsistences with the original documentary as well as fresh incongruities which raise new questions.

 02:30 – “We heard sound of a warplane like in the air”.
 (Abu Taim, teacher) .
 “There were more than 75 children at school that day.
 Abu Taim started to evacuate his students from the classrooms immediately after the bomb struck the school’s courtyard”.
 (Conway)

 This account suggests [A] that the first intimation of anything unusual that day was the sound of a warplane above the school and [B] that the students only began to leave their classrooms after a bomb hit the school’s courtyard.

 In respect of [A], accounts by Dr Saleyha Ahsan, Dr Rola Hallam, another purported teacher at the Iqra school and journalist Paul Adrian Raymond all refer to an initial attack on a nearby apartment building shortly prior to the attack on the school.
 The first attack was also confirmed by the BBC in correspondence .

 In a November 2020 Human Rights Watch report victim Muhammed Assi recounts how, after the initial attack on a three-storey building 100 metres away , he and other students hurried outside to see what had happened: